zhangyumingsh/kernel-rk/Documentation/trace/ftrace.rst

   ring buffer for the current CPU to the console.
 Unlike the "dump" command, it only prints out the contents of the ring buffer for the CPU that executed the function that triggered the dump.

-- stacktrace:
-  When the function is hit, a stack trace is recorded.

 trace_pipe
 ----------